New Problems in Indemnifying and Insuring Directors: Protection Against Liability Under the Federal Securities Laws, 1972 DUKE L.J. 1153 (1972)

 Date of Authorship for this Version

 Bishop, Joseph, "New Problems in Indemnifying and Insuring Directors: Protection Against Liability Under the Federal Securities Laws" (1972).
 Faculty Scholarship Series.
-Paper 2831.
+2831.